top of page

 Gifts of Life Insurance:

 You can contribute a life insurance policy by transferring ownership to the foundation or simply naming the foundation as a beneficiary.
-If the foundation is named as owner and beneficiary, you will be entitled to an income tax deduction if the policy has a present value.
+If the foundation is named as the owner and beneficiary, you will be entitled to an income tax deduction if the policy has a present value.
 If you continue to pay premiums on a policy owned by the foundation, you can deduct the premium payment.

 Charitable Remainder Trust: